torfinnberset/libusbp/README.md

     #include <libusbp.hpp>

 After making the changes above, you should be able compile your project successfully.
-If the compiler says that the libusbp header file cannot be found, make sure you have specified the include path correctly.
+If the compiler says that the libusbp header file cannot be found, make sure you have specified the include path correctly as described above.

-However, if you add a call to any of the libusbp functions and rebuild, you will probably get an undefined reference error from the linker.
+If you add a call to any of the libusbp functions and rebuild, you will probably get an undefined reference error from the linker.
 To fix this, you need to add libusbp's linker settings to your project.
 To get the linker settings, run:

     pkg-config --libs libusbp-1